H510 – Jewish-Christian Relations in Historical Context

 RELATIONSHIP TO THE CURRICULUM

-This is a Core Course for the Jewish Studies and Rabbinic Studies programs.
+This is a Core course required course for the Master of Jewish Studies and Master of Rabbinic Studies degrees.

 For most in the wider Jewish world, the study of Jewish-Christian relations reflects a concern for how Jews relate to the world external to Judaism.
 In contrast, from a Messianic Jewish perspective, Jewish-Christian relations are integral to the internal identity of Jews and Judaism.
-Consequently, this course is central to the MJTI School of Jewish Studies core curriculum, and to the education of every SJS student.
+Consequently, this course is central to the MJTI Core curriculum, and to the education of every matriculated student.

 There are no prerequisites for this course.